Severe Weather Statement issued for McCreary by NWS - NewsBreak

-Effective: 2022-07-06 17:22:00 CDT Expires: 2022-07-06 18:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with this storm, and may lead to flash flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Loudon; Roane The National Weather Service in Morristown has issued a * Severe Thunderstorm Warning for Central Loudon County in east Tennessee Central Roane County in east Tennessee * Until 700 PM EDT. * At 622 PM EDT, a severe thunderstorm was located over Fairview, or near Rockwood, moving southeast at 20 mph.
-HAZARD...60 mph wind gusts.
+Effective: 2022-07-05 18:57:00 CDT Expires: 2022-07-05 19:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Anderson; Blount; Knox The National Weather Service in Morristown has issued a * Severe Thunderstorm Warning for Southeastern Anderson County in east Tennessee Central Knox County in east Tennessee Northwestern Blount County in east Tennessee * Until 845 PM EDT. * At 757 PM EDT, a severe thunderstorm was located near Clinton, moving south at 25 mph.
+HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Oak Ridge, Lenoir City, Kingston, Rockwood, Loudon, Fairview, Midtown, Harriman, Paint Rock and Bradbury.
-This includes the following highways Interstate 40 in Tennessee between mile markers 347 and 368.
-Interstate 75 in Tennessee between mile markers 67 and 84.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Knoxville, Oak Ridge, Clinton, Alcoa, Farragut, Louisville, Rockford, Halls, Friendsville and Karns.
+This includes the following highways Interstate 40 in Tennessee between mile markers 374 and 393.
+Interstate 75 in Tennessee between mile markers 108 and 121.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...0.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0